Learning visual policies for building 3D shape categories: Approach

 \subsection{Overview of the method}

 Our method has two stages: (i) generating action sequences in the state space and (ii) learning visual policies in the observation space.
 We use a simulated environment for both stages, however, our visual policies are trained with sim2real data augmentation~\cite{learningsim2real2019} and directly transfer to the real robot.
-The overview and pseudo-code of the method are presented in Fig.~\ref{fig:overview} and Algorithm~\ref{alg:approach}.
+The overview of the method is presented in Fig.~\ref{fig:overview}.

 The first stage aims to find new shape instances and to construct action sequences for building them.
 It takes as input one 3D shape and a shape classifier.
 We propose to use an {\em unmake} procedure to generate valid action sequences.
 We disassemble the given shape instance and interpret the resulting sequences as reversed assembly demonstrations.
 We disassemble objects in multiple ways to find all assembly actions that are possible in the same state.
 We refer to the shape classifier $f_{\mathcal{C}}$ as a sparse reward signal which we use to learn a state-value function $V_k$.
 We generate new shape instances using a state policy $\mu_k$ which is greedy with respect to the learned $V_k$.
 For a fixed number of iterations, we repeat the unmake procedure using the new set of instances and train an updated value function $V_{k+1}$.
 This part of our approach is described in Section~\ref{sec:statespace}.